Nathaniel Rothschild, 5th Baron Rothschild: Education

 Rothschild attended Colet Court (in the same year as the former Chancellor of the Exchequer, George Osborne), Eton College and finally Wadham College, Oxford, where he studied history, earning an upper second.
-In Oxford, he was a member of the Bullingdon Club, an exclusive and controversial drinking society as an undergraduate, at the same time as Osborne.
+At Oxford, he was a member of the Bullingdon Club, an exclusive and controversial drinking society as an undergraduate, at the same time as Osborne.

 He completed a MSc degree in Addiction Studies at the Institute of Psychiatry, King's College London, in 2013.
 He was elected as a foundation fellow of Wadham College, Oxford, in 2018.

 Career

 Rothschild joined the fund manager Lazard after graduating, and then went to work at Gleacher & Co., a corporate finance firm.
-In 2000, he occupied a variety of positions, and holds a 50% stake in NR Atticus, Atticus Management and Atticus Capital, a hedge fund, which in 2000, controlled funds approaching GB£312M.
+In 2000, he occupied a variety of positions, and holds a 50% stake in NR Atticus, Atticus Management and Atticus Capital, a hedge fund, which in 2000, controlled funds approaching £312M.

 He is the former chairman of Vivarte, a pan-European retailer and owner of the Kookai clothing brand.
 Appointed in 2000, following NR Atticus's acquisition of a 32.9% stake in what was widely regarded as the first hostile proxy fight in France, he led the group through its successful restructuring and subsequent sale to PAI Partners, a French private equity firm in 2004.

 He became an alternate director of RIT Capital Partners plc in March 2000, and a full non-executive director in 2004 until 2010, when he stepped down from the RIT board.
 He remains a substantial direct shareholder of RIT and a 35% beneficial shareholder of Five Arrows Limited, a Rothschild holding company whose major asset is shares in RIT.

 Rothschild is a former member of the Belfer Center's International Council at Harvard's John F. Kennedy School of Government and the International Advisory Council of the Brookings Institution.
 He was also a member of the International Advisory Board of the Barrick Gold Corporation until 2013.

+Rothschild hosted an event for Saif al-Islam Gaddafi, the son of former Libyan leader Muammar Gaddafi in 2008.